tldr-pages/tldr/pages/common/xml.md

 # xml

-> XMLStarlet Toolkit: Query, edit, check, convert and transform XML documents.
+> XMLStarlet Toolkit: query, edit, check, convert and transform XML documents.
 > This command also has documentation about its subcommands, e.g. `xml validate`.
 > More information: <http://xmlstar.sourceforge.net/docs.php>.